srinathkr07/IPL-Data-Analysis/README.md

-x) What is the relation between winning the toss and winning the match? xi) What was the decision taken by captains when they won the toss? xii) No. of matches where D/L method was applied every season. xiii) How many times did a team win the toss?
+x) What is the relation between winning the toss and winning the match? xi) What was the decision taken by captains when they won the toss? xii) No. of matches where D/L method was applied every season. xiii) Different results for matches. xiv) How many times did a team win the toss?